 Vareniki-dough-recipe-blueberry-farmers cheese-filling-basic Vareniki-dough-recipe-ukrainian-dumplings-russian-Vareniki

-Ingredients for vareniki:
+Ingredients for Vareniki:

-dough vs bread machine
+Vareniki dough vs bread machine dough

 Dough from the mixer should look like this: